Prosumma/HTTPFluent/README.md

 # HTTPFluent

 HTTPFluent provides a fluent interface over HTTP, primarily designed to work with APIs.
-HTTPFluent supports three styles: callback, `async` (with Swift >= 5.5) and Combine.
+HTTPFluent supports three styles: callback, `async` (with Swift >= 5.5) and Combine (on Apple platforms).

 ## Integration